The Writings of Jason Pound

 My Story: "However, the one question that is never asked: "How did you arrive at where you are today?"
 It hurts when people think that I am dumb enough to make such a huge decision without some prayer, fasting and study involved."
 Read Jason's response to those who question his change in beliefs.

 This writing is the copyright of Jason Pound and was posted with his permission.
 Jason Pound is a former UPC minister.
-He is an assistant pastor at Turning Point, formerly North United Pentecostal Church, in Oklahoma City, Oklahoma.
-His email address is firstname.lastname@example.org if you wish to write.
-Please let him know if you appreciate his writings!
+He was an assistant pastor at Turning Point, formerly North United Pentecostal Church, in Oklahoma City, Oklahoma and is now a hopeful skeptic.
+These articles were written while he was a believer.
+His email address is email@example.com if you wish to write.

 CONTACT / HOW DO I